FrancescoZane/AdvancedStatistics/README.md

 - Monte Carlo methods: rejecion sampling, inversion of cumulative distributions, importance sampling.
 Metropolis algorithm as example of Markov Chain Monte Carlo.
 Simulated annealing
 - the R framework and language for applied statistics.

-Exam: weekly exercises in R and development of a final project
+Exam: weekly exercises in R and development of a final project.